QDaves/BBT-Embed/README.md

 Strikethrough
 `~~Strikethrough~~`

-## It's not working and I don't know why!?
+## It's not working and I don't know why?

 Create an issue with all the details you can give and I will respond as soon as possible.